 Campaign journalism tends to revolve around a single question: Who’s winning?
 Since the beginning of the year, the answer has been obvious.
-Joe Biden has never trailed Donald Trump in national polls, and his advantage has been larger and steadier than any candidate since Bill Clinton.
+Joe Biden has never trailed Donald Trump in national polls, and his advantage has been larger and steadier than that of any candidate since Bill Clinton.
 Biden has raised more money than Trump, has commissioned more advertising in more states, and his current path to 270 electoral votes appears robust enough to withstand the same degree of polling error that occurred in 2016.

 Still, the surprising result of that race is leading the media to treat Biden’s position as precarious.
-Every major newsbreak has given rise to a rash of articles speculating about how events might affect the former Vice President’s lead.
+Every major newsbreak has given rise to a rash of articles speculating about how events might affect the former vice president’s lead.
 The wave of unrest that followed the killing of George Floyd led many to wonder if Trump’s race-baiting “law and order” message might help him regain an advantage with white voters in the Midwest, while the surge in coronavirus cases across the South this summer had others imagining a landslide victory for Biden—though public opinion about the candidates barely quivered in response to both.
-Earlier this month, the President’s coronavirus hospitalization spawned yet another round of breathless conjecture.
+Earlier this month, the president’s coronavirus hospitalization spawned yet another round of breathless conjecture.

-“Ifs,” “mights,” and “coulds” are the stock and trade of the punditry business.
+“Ifs,” “mights,” and “coulds” are the stock-in-trade of the punditry business.
 They allow for the imagination of a possible future even as they stop short of forecasting how likely that version of events is to occur.
-Covering hypotheticals in this way has become all too common this fall, with articles seeking to capture the dimension of everything that could possibly go wrong on November 3rd garnering far more attention than workaday dispatches from the quasi-virtual campaign trail.
-The New York Times offered seven “nightmare scenarios,” ranging from Chinese hacking to the processing of mail-in ballots dragging into mid-December, and the New Yorker published a feature report on how the legal wrangling that might stem from a close election could make declaring a winner impossible.
+Covering hypotheticals in this way has become all too common this fall, with articles seeking to capture the dimension of everything that could possibly go wrong on November 3 garnering far more attention than workaday dispatches from the quasi-virtual campaign trail.
+The New York Times offered seven “nightmare scenarios,” ranging from Chinese hacking to the processing of mail-in ballots dragging into mid-December, and The New Yorker published a feature report on how the legal wrangling that might stem from a close election could make declaring a winner impossible.
 What happens if the president loses but refuses to leave the White House?
 Would a federal judiciary stacked with Republican appointees be willing to subvert the public will?
 Has a foreign power already gained access to voting machines?

-None of these questions are groundless, yet discussing them so fervently overshadows the less panic-inducing ways in which this election will unfold differently than others have in the past.
-There will be more ballots cast by mail than ever before, and for that reason alone it may indeed be impossible for TV journalists to declare a winner on November 3rd.
+None of these questions are groundless, yet discussing them so fervently overshadows the less panic-inducing ways in which this election will unfold differently from how others have in the past.
+There will be more ballots cast by mail than ever before, and for that reason alone it may indeed be impossible for TV journalists to declare a winner on November 3.
 But by conjuring images of an election night that doubles as an authoritarian coup, the media is priming the electorate to respond to any immediate uncertainty about the outcome of the presidential race with distrust rather than patience.
-The stage has been set for small hiccups in the mechanical counting of votes to be recast as symptomatic of wide-spread fraud, foreign meddling, or some as yet untold terror—exactly the kind of vague sense of distrust that Trump has turned to his advantage throughout his presidency.
+The stage has been set for small hiccups in the mechanical counting of votes to be recast as symptomatic of widespread fraud, foreign meddling, or some as yet untold terror—exactly the kind of vague sense of distrust that Trump has turned to his advantage throughout his presidency.

 Too many journalists are fostering a public impression that nothing is knowable except that the worst might occur.
 Such speculation can’t help but degenerate into a mess of equivocation and doubt, the sort that leaves its audience associating the election with anxiety or dread, obscuring the fact that individual voters are the only ones who actually have the power to determine how events will unfold.